-'''

 --tcp-connect-timeout= VALUE

-'''

 Defines a timeout period (in seconds) for establishing a TCP connection to the Secure Shell server.
 Enter the timeout value as a positive number.
-Value 0 (zero) disables this feature and the default system TCP timeout will be used, instead.
+Value 0 (zero) disables this feature and the default system TCP timeout will be used instead.

 '''

---user= USERNAME
+--template-profile profile

 '''